CodeMaster1101/online-booking-restaurant/README.md

  - View of all the tables in the restoraunt (ID, Occupied/Not, Actions).
  - View of today reservations.
  - Removing all "expired reservations" -> Each reservation that hasn't been attended to is marked as an expired reservation, which the waiter can remove.
-While doing so the fee from every reservation with a user(non-guest reservation) is being transfered to the admin's wallet.
+While doing so the fee from every reservation is being transfered to the admin's wallet and the user on that reservation does not get the money.
  - Actions -> on one table the waiter can execute the following commands:

 ### Occupied